The Palomar | Soho Restaurant

 After you’ve navigated Soho’s bustling theatre-laden streets and pushed through the steam-sealing glass doors, you’ll be showered with ‘shaloms’ and hand claps as the scents of modern Jerusalem diffuse along the air from the low, open kitchen.

-While you wait for bright white seared scallops and ginseng cocktails, feel free to bob your head to the rhythmic dance music of the Tel Aviv party scene.
+While you watch the chefs work and wait for ginseng cocktails, feel free to bob your head to the rhythmic dance music of the Tel Aviv party scene.
 Because all the staff will be, including the resident three headed cooking party animal…

 … but that’s just Steve.